 You need to cool the IC properly with sufficient cooling surface.
 The IC datasheet helps you out.
 Please note that the metal mounting strip of the IC is connected to V-, so NOT to ground!
 Due to this, you need to isolate the IC somehow.
 95% of all modules are using plastic versions where this "problem" doesn't occur, accepting the loss of power, dynamics, sound quality, life cycle, etc. With our metal versions you need to isolate it by use of a (quality) thermal pad and mounted by a nylon M3 bolt.
 Unfortunately this gives a small thermal resistance, but is still way better than while using plastic versions.
 With our modules and kits we supply both a high quality thermal pad (Silpad 400) and a nylon M3 bolt.
 Even better is to use an insulated heatsink for maximum heat exchange.
-There you can mount the IC directly to the heatsink.
+There an insulating pad is not required.
 Actually, only then the IC can show what it can do at 100% of its capabilities.